 One of the most beautiful hotels in and around Kandy with gorgeous views of the hills, The Elephant Stables is situated in a secluded location, away from the hustle and bustle of the city.
 At the same time, the main Kandy attractions are only two miles away, or a 10-minute ride by tuk-tuk.

-The hotel used to serve as the home for several elephants in the past — hence the name.
+The hotel served as the home for several elephants in the past — hence the name.
 Today, its architecture is a delicate balance between colonial-era furniture and sculptures and modern fittings.
 I haven’t stayed here personally yet, but it’s on the top of my must-try in Kandy list.

 Quirky and Moderately-Priced Option: Helga’s Folly